Belle (2013 film): Painting

-The 1779 painting, once thought to be by Johann Zoffany, is now attributed to David Martin.
+The 1778 painting, once thought to be by Johann Zoffany, is now attributed to David Martin.
 The painting hung in Kenwood House until 1922 and now hangs at Scone Palace in Perthshire, Scotland.
 It was one of the first European portraits to portray a black subject on an equal eye-line with a white aristocrat, though distinctions are implied by the poses, as Elizabeth's "formality and bookishness are contrasted with the wild and exotically turbanned 'natural' figure of Belle."

 The painting is replicated in the film with the faces of the actresses portraying the characters replacing those in the original.
 Dido's finger-to-cheek gesture is absent in the fictionalised version, as is her feathered turban.
 The original picture is shown on screen at the end of the film.

 Production

 Filming began on 24 September 2012.
 The film was shot on location in the Isle of Man, Oxford and London.
 It is the first major British motion picture to be shot in true-4K, using Sony's F65 CineAlta digital production camera.
 The film was produced by DJ Films, Isle of Man Film, and Pinewood Pictures with support from the BFI.

-Production designer Simon Bowles created the 18th-century Bristol Docks on the Isle of Man and created Kenwood House, based on a number of stately homes in the London area.
+Production designer Simon Bowles created the 18th-century Bristol Docks on the Isle of Man and created a set for Kenwood House, based on a number of stately homes in the London area.

 Original music for the film was composed by Rachel Portman.